Jul 22, 2022

 Cost

 The cost of development depends on the team structure and location, the complexity of your application or website, and the tech stack.
+This is where the line between websites and web apps starts blurring.
 Generally, it will cost more to build a web app than a website.
-First, because you will need a bigger team.
+First, because you will need a larger team and wider competence.
 Secondly, a web app is a more complex scalable system built on top of various technologies.

 When to choose a website

 Websites are easier and cheaper to build and run.
-There are several reasons why you would choose this option.
+Choose this option if:

 • Your business is offline.
-If you run your business offline, say, you have a small dentist clinic, you don’t even need to consider which one is better for you, web application or website.
+If you run your business offline, say, you have a small dental clinic, you don’t even need to bother about comparing web applications and websites.
 To establish your presence online for informational and marketing purposes only, a website would be enough.

 • You need to showcase and sell services or products.
 To showcase and sell your product online, choose between website vs. web app based on the scale and services you plan to provide.
 You can build a simple online store using a website builder like Squarespace.
 However, if you run a mature retail company and want to bring in the full power of eCommerce (loyalty programs, custom product builders, recommendation services, customer dashboard, etc.), you’re gonna need a bigger boat.